4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

      poetry run cli provision ecs --validate --upload-change-set

+* Before executing the stack, you need to provision a basic environment configuration.
+Do so by running the ``assure-global-env-bucket`` script.
+It will confirm some structure for you that you can approve before uploading.
+Once this is done you can execute change set on the ECS stack in the CloudFormation console.

 * Once the application has finishing instantiating, you can deploy the portal.
+To check that the portal is up and running, navigate to the ECS stack outputs, find the load balancer URL and go to ``/health?format=json``.
+  If the health page comes up you are in good shape.

 Deploying CGAP (Initial)
 ~~~~~~~~~~~~~~~~~~~~~~~~